Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian

-In \cref{fig:sensitivities_anisotropic_synthetic}, we illustrate the development of the total Sobol' indices for increasing deformation for all 11 tests and associated measured stress components.
-From the results, we can conclude that the stresses in the various mechanical tests are sensitive to different terms in the \ac{SEF}.
-This can be attributed, in particular, to the direction-dependent properties of the anisotropic material.
-In the \ac{BT} tests, the stress component $\sigma_{\mathrm{ff}}$ in the fiber direction is dominated by the term based on the invariant $\invariantFourF$ and the component $\sigma_{\mathrm{nn}}$ in the normal direction is more sensitive to the term based on the invariant $\invariantFourN$ and the isotropic invariant $\invariantTwo$.
-The shear stresses in the fiber-shear plane $\sigma_{\mathrm{fs}}$ and $\sigma_{\mathrm{sf}}$ and fiber-normal plane $\sigma_{\mathrm{fn}}$ and $\sigma_{\mathrm{nf}}$ clearly show sensitivity to the respective eighth invariants $\invariantEightFS$ and $\invariantEightFN$ which consider the coupling of the preferred directions in these planes.
-In contrast, the sensitivity of the shear stresses in the shear-normal plane $\sigma_{\mathrm{sn}}$ and $\sigma_{\mathrm{ns}}$ are clearly dominated by the isotropic second invariant $\invariantTwo$.
+\textbf{Sensitivity-based model selection:} For an illustration of the model selection process, see \cref{fig:sensitivities_anisotropic_synthetic}.
+In \cref{fig:sensitivities_path_anisotropic_synthetic}, we illustrate the development of the total-order Sobol' indices for increasing deformation for all 11 tests and associated measured stress components.
+From the results, we can observe that the stresses in the various mechanical tests are sensitive to different terms in the \ac{SEF}.
+This is expected due to the direction-dependent properties of the anisotropic material.
+In the \ac{BT} tests, the stress component $\sigma_{\mathrm{ff}}$ in the fiber-direction is dominated by the term based on the invariant $\invariantFourF$ and the component $\sigma_{\mathrm{nn}}$ in the normal direction is more sensitive to the term based on the invariant $\invariantFourN$ and the isotropic invariant $\invariantTwo$.
+The shear stresses in the fiber-shear plane $\sigma_{\mathrm{fs}}$ and $\sigma_{\mathrm{sf}}$ and fiber-normal plane $\sigma_{\mathrm{fn}}$ and $\sigma_{\mathrm{nf}}$ clearly show sensitivity to the respective eighth invariants $\invariantEightFS$ and $\invariantEightFN$ for small to medium deformation ranges.
+As deformations increase, the influence of terms based on the eighth invariants decreases, and in particular the terms based on $\invariantTwo$ and $\invariantFourFBar$ gain importance.
+In contrast, the sensitivity of the shear stresses in the shear-normal plane $\sigma_{\mathrm{sn}}$ and $\sigma_{\mathrm{ns}}$ is clearly dominated by the isotropic second invariant $\invariantTwo$.
 Similar to the isotropic test case, the sensitivities are generally not constant and may vary with increasing deformation.